dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/99-dbt-cloud-changelog-2019-2020.md

 #### Fixed

-- Fix enterprise SSO configuration when old Auth0 Azure AD is configured
+- Fix enterprise SSO configuration when old Auth0 Entra ID is configured
 - Do not schedule jobs for deleted job definitions or environments
 - Fix permissions issues
 - Fix a bug with metadata set in azure storage provider